epanov1602/nwk-drone-examples/README.md

 Of course, you are also welcome to continue to play CodeCombat into much more advanced levels, becoming a bigger programming expert along the way (not kidding, it is very good and can take you pretty far).

-## Ok, I have a Tello drone, now what?
+# Step two: so I have my Tello drone, now what?
 Once you have your own Tello, best is to follow this video at first (lots of drone coding examples to try, step by step):

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/LmEcyQnfpDA/0.jpg)](https://www.youtube.com/watch?v=LmEcyQnfpDA)